dohoonlee919/dohoonlee919.github.io/_pages/about.md

 Introduction
 ======
-I am actively seeking a Ph.D. position to research generative models, diffusion processes, and next-generation AI architectures
+I am actively seeking a Ph.D. position starting after June 2026 to conduct research on generative models, diffusion processes, and next-generation AI architectures.

 I am Dohoon Lee, a graduate of Electrical and Electronic Engineering from Yonsei University, currently completing a master’s in Artificial Intelligence at Seoul National University.
 Starting in December, I will undertake an 18-month mandatory military service, where I’ll be involved in military science and technology research.
 I view life as an optimization problem, continuously exploring uncharted territories to reach a global optimum.